GWS 100. Introduction to Gender and Women’s Studies (3)

 Recommended Preparatory: AIS 101, GWS 100.
 A survey course that examines the concepts of gender and sexuality as they are politically, economically, socially and culturally constructed in American Indian communities.
 Special attention is given to the role settler colonialism plays in shaping these constructions.
 Explores the degree to which Indigenous articulations of gender and sexuality make possible a world in which all genders and sexualities are valued fully.
-(Cross-listed with AIS 222.)
+Not available for credit in addition to AIS 222.
 (Available for General Education, D1 Social Sciences.)

 GWS 230.
 Women and Entertainment (3)

 Preparatory: GWS 100.
 Women and Entertainment is a broad, introductory examination of women’s experience and interface with the entertainment arena, including but not limited to, film, music, and other popular cultural sites of knowledge production, from a uniquely feminist lens that focuses on the intersectionality of gender, race, class and sexuality.
 The course explores women’s roles in entertainment as producers, participants as well as consumers of various media.
 (Available for General Education, C2 Humanities.)